akshay-404/code-snippets/readme.md

 18-06-2024 : Added an analog clock program with GUI using Tkinter. 🕓

 30-06-2024 : Added a currency exchange rate calculator which works using 'openexchangerates.org' api 💰

+27-01-2025 : Added a automated python script to login to IIT_BHU wifi via browser